Pioneering Cancer Pilates Rehabilitation Program Comes to Essendon/Moonee Valley Region

 This program has been developed as a result of extremely exciting recent research showing many benefits to women with cancer, with some studies demonstrating the prospect of increased survival.

-Called the “Pink Pilates Program”, the program of individually tailored exercises and activities is formulated and delivered by certified practitioners, with Emma Cransberg and Melissa Muratore here at Windy Hill being amongst the first in Melbourne.
+Called the “Pink Pilates Program”, the program of individually tailored exercises and activities is formulated and delivered by certified practitioners, with Emma Cransberg here at Windy Hill being amongst the first in Melbourne.

 Emma says due to recent medical advances more women are surviving a cancer diagnosis.
 “Pink Pilates is the first program of its type in the world, and is dedicated to helping these women regain their physical strength and endurance and incorporate exercise into their lifestyle.”

-“We will provide ongoing individual support to women recovering from cancer to improve fitness levels, return to sport and a more vibrant life following cancer diagnosis”, says Melissa.
+“We will provide ongoing individual support to women recovering from cancer to improve fitness levels, return to sport and a more vibrant life following cancer diagnosis”.

 Pink Pilates is a course of individually designed treatments including physiotherapy, resistance training, clinical pilates, fatigue management and exercise prescription.